BartMassey/grading-tools/README.md

 Use

-    python3 <grading-tools>/grade-rust.py -t <checker>
+    python3 <grading-tools>/grade-rust.py

 where `<grading-tools>` is the path to this repo and checker is the name of the directory in this repo where the checker for the given assignment lives.

+Use `--help` to see the available options.

+* Student-supplied tests are *not* run by default: use the `-T` flag for that.

-Note that `grade-rust.py` will potentially edit the Rust project directory that it is run in to add tests.
-Use the `-c` flag to `grade-rust.py` to have the student work git-committed before and after these edits.
+* You may supply your own tests with the `-t` flag, whose argument is a path to your `tests/` directory. `grade-rust.py` will potentially edit the Rust project directory that it is run in to add your tests.
+  Use the `-c` flag to `grade-rust.py` to have the student work git-committed before and after these edits, so that you can get the original back.